Sacrificio de mujer: Plot

 Meanwhile, in Europe, Luis Francisco is bankrupt after gambling away his inheritance.
 Following Amada's advice to go and demand his share of the inheritance from his half-brother Augusto who doesn't know of his existence, he discovers that Clemencia is married to his half-brother Augusto.

+Popular opinion is it's a bit problematic. especially since her twins end up losing their virginity to the same man who decides he likes the less party freak one after he initiated the relationship with her sister. the more docile sister in turn abandons her life long goal to be a nun for him.
+Seriously she worked her whole life for that soo, no, very problematic.